Top 10 Home Addition Ideas for Growing Families in Porter Ranch (2026 Guide)

 People Also Ask

-The 30% rule for home renovation is a guideline suggesting that homeowners should not spend more than 30% of their home's current market value on a single renovation project.
-This principle helps ensure that your investment does not exceed the potential resale value of the property, preventing you from over-improving for your neighborhood.
-For example, if your home is valued at $500,000, you would aim to keep a major kitchen or bathroom remodel under $150,000.
-While this rule offers a useful benchmark, it is not a strict financial law.
-At Royal Home Remodeling, we always advise clients to consider their long-term plans and local market conditions, as some upgrades in Van Nuys and the San Fernando Valley can yield strong returns even if they slightly exceed this percentage.
+The 30% rule for renovations is a financial guideline suggesting that homeowners should not spend more than 30% of their home's current market value on a single renovation project.
+This rule helps ensure that your investment does not over-improve the property relative to the neighborhood, which can make it difficult to recoup costs when selling.
+For example, if your home is valued at $500,000, you should cap a major kitchen or bathroom remodel at around $150,000.
+At Royal Home Remodeling, we always advise clients to consider this rule when planning large-scale upgrades, as it protects long-term property value.
+However, this is a general benchmark, not a strict law, and factors like local market conditions in Van Nuys and the San Fernando Valley can influence the ideal budget.